Table of Contents_

 One word: unassuming.
-This is probably the biggest drawback to the Fugoo Sport.
+This is probably the biggest drawback to Fugoo Sport.
 Because it really could be any Bluetooth speaker.
 And if you’re none the wiser, crawling the web in search of the right speaker, you might just assume such.
 But that’s also the only drawback, at least for those that don’t own the Fugoo Sport Bluetooth speaker.
 But that isn’t to say it isn’t attractive or well built.
 Although, for another well-built speaker, you’ll want to read our JBL Charge 3 review.
 If you are in the market for an elegant Bluetooth speaker that stands out then you may want to check out our Fluance Fi30 Bluetooth Speaker review.

-Turning over the Fugoo reveals two screw holes which keep the Sport Jacket tightly adhered to the core of the speaker.
+Turning over the Fugoo reveals two screw holes that keep the Sport Jacket tightly adhered to the core of the speaker.
 The screws ship inside the box and can be added after the fact.
-By my account you won’t need them in place to keep the Jacket adhered.
+By my account, you won’t need them in place to keep the Jacket adhered to.
 But I should warn you that the screw holes are used in the packaging.
-Fugoo wants you to unscrew a set of throw away plastic screws during the unboxing, but good luck with that.
-I ended up snapping the plastic base display stand into pieces until I was able to relieve enough pressure from either plastic screw until I could turn them turn them by hand.
+Fugoo wants you to unscrew a set of throw-away plastic screws during the unboxing, but good luck with that.
+I ended up snapping the plastic base display stand into pieces until I was able to relieve enough pressure from either plastic screw until I could turn them by hand.
 In other words, unboxing the Fugoo Sport was probably the most challenging part of owning this speaker.
 That and removing the Sport Jacket.
-I should also mention there is a mount hole on the bottom for accessories, which is designed to work with the bike mount and a few accessories.
+I should also mention there is a mounting hole on the bottom for accessories, which is designed to work with the bike mount and a few accessories.

 Lastly, the left side of the speaker houses the power and Bluetooth button.
-While the top include volume buttons and an additional button for activating Siri, Google Now or initiating a phone call.
+While the top includes volume buttons and an additional button for activating Siri, Google Now, or initiating a phone call.
 And speaking of which, the Fugoo Bluetooth Speaker has a built-in microphone with echo cancellation.